palmoreck/dockerfiles/postgresql/README.md

 docker exec -it -u=postgres postgresql-local bash
 ```

-and create extensions or new databases, for instance run:
+and create extensions or new databases.
+For instance run:

 ```